 jGRASP Plugin for IntelliJ

-The jGRASP Plugin for IntelliJ brings the jGRASP viewers and viewer canvas to the IntelliJ Java and Kotlin debugger in IDEA, future versions of Android Studio, and other IntelliJ-derived IDEs.
+The jGRASP Plugin for IntelliJ brings the jGRASP viewers and viewer canvas to the IntelliJ Java and Kotlin debugger in IDEA, Android Studio, and other IntelliJ-derived Java and/or Kotlin IDEs.

-From a project window in IDEA go to "File" > "Settings" ("IntelliJ IDEA" > "Preferences" on macOS), or if you don't have a project open, from the start screen go to "Configure" > "Plugins".
+From a project window in IDEA or Android Studio go to "File" > "Settings" ("IntelliJ IDEA" or "Android Studio" > "Preferences" on macOS), or if you don't have a project open, from the start screen go to "Configure" > "Plugins".
 Select "Plugins" on the left, the "Marketplace" tab on the top, and search for "jGRASP".
 Then hit the "Install" button for the jGRASP plugin.

 Features and Use